yasirbhutta/yasirbhutta.github.io/ms-excel/docs/formatting.md

 ### Merge & Center

+- Merge and Center is a feature in Microsoft Excel that allows you to combine two or more cells into one cell and align the contents of the merged cells in the center.
+- This feature is useful when you want to create a label that spans multiple columns or rows, or when you want to merge cells containing text or numbers into a single cell.
 - You can't split an individual cell, but you can make it appear as if a cell has been split by merging the cells above it. [^3]

 #### Merge adjacent cells